-Florenz August Carl Bleeser in 1931, a postal official and botanist of increasing renown, bought this block and an adjoining one in 1931.
+Florenz August Carl Bleeser, a postal official and botanist of increasing renown, bought this block and an adjoining one in 1931.